 You don’t have to spend a fortune, as an inexpensive plastic mandolin will do the job far quicker than a sharp knife.
-This tool was just made for making Pommes Anna but a sharp knife will get the job done, albeit it with more time.
+This tool was just made for making for quickly slicing the potatoes but a sharp knife will get the job done, albeit it a little slower.

 Failing actually having a French copper Pommes Anna pan, the next best thing to make this in is a heavy cast iron frypan, but you could use a heavy non stick frypan.

 You will also need a slightly smaller pan for pressing down the potatoes, which helps compress the cake and cook it evenly.
 We used a saucepan lid for the job.

 You can also make individual Pommes Anna using a muffin tin, or individual ceramic soufflé’ dishes.